SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-app-using-mock-kyma.md

 2. Follow the steps in [Deploy to Kyma tutorial](./deploy-to-kyma.md), but skip the steps for the **Remote Service Configuration**.
 >Make sure you deploy the Incident Management application to the same namespace as the mock server.

-3. Now you can build and deploy the Incident Management application.